Romejanic/Whitespace/specification.md

 be performed on the currently selected address in memory.

 The language is composed of simple instructions defined by tabs.
-The number of tabs corresponds to the action used (see table in Syntax section).
+The number of tabs corresponds to the action used (see table in [Syntax](#Syntax) section).
 An action is entered on a line, followed by a new line (pressing enter).
 From here, the data associated with that action is passed by pressing space to correspond with a numerical value.

-For an example of a program written in Whitesoace, see [helloworld.ws](helloworld.ws).
+For an example of a program written in Whitespace, see [helloworld.ws](helloworld.ws).

 ## Syntax
 Only two valid characters are permitted, single spaces ( ) and TABs (	).